The lizard brain: the myth lurking in every coaching conversation.

 Joseph LeDoux has proposed a similar theory of emotion construction based on decades of studying that most ‘primal’ of emotions: fear.
-He states the conscious feeling of fear is what emerges when certain kinds of nonconscious ‘ingredients’ coalesce and are cognitively interpreted or ‘noticed’.
+He states the conscious feeling of fear emerges when certain nonconscious ‘ingredients’ coalesce and are cognitively interpreted or ‘noticed’.

-Evolution has done the heavy lifting and we possess swift acting threat-detection circuits (including the amygdala and hypothalamus).
-But learning and memory, language and culture are additional raw ingredients that are also added to the mix to create conscious feelings of fear and anxiety.
+Evolution has done the heavy lifting, and we possess swift-acting threat-detection circuits (including the amygdala and hypothalamus).
+But learning and memory, language and culture are additional raw ingredients that are added to the mix to create conscious feelings of fear and anxiety.

 There is no hard-wired lizard-brain ‘fear’ circuit.

-As LeDoux points out we can be feel threatened by a huge variety of events: predators, lack of food or water can cause us to fear starvation or dehydration; extreme low temperatures can cause fear of death by hypothermia; cancer diagnoses scares us all; public health officials used to fear a global outbreak of a contagious virus, many of us worry about political instability, economic loss, social abuse, and existential concerns.
+As LeDoux points out, we can feel threatened by a variety of events: predators, lack of food or water can cause us to fear starvation or dehydration; extremely low temperatures can cause fear of death by hypothermia; cancer diagnoses scare us all; public health officials used to fear a global outbreak of a contagious virus, many of us worry about political instability, economic loss, social abuse, and existential concerns.
 (That lizard must be very evolved!)

 We label emotions based on context

-It certainly seems like emotions are quite sudden, subconscious experiences that are deployed automatically.
-But if you stop to think about this carefully you’ll realise how often we might experience an emotion that is inappropriate or misattributed simply because of the situation we’re in.
+It certainly seems like emotions are sudden, subconscious experiences that are deployed automatically.
+But if you stop to think about this carefully, you’ll realise how often we might experience an emotion that is inappropriate or misattributed simply because of the situation we’re in.

-For example, we often use the phrase ‘fight or flight’ to describe activation of the sympathetic nervous system (SNS) whereby release of noradrenaline from nerve endings and directly into the bloodstream increases heart rate and breathing and directs blood to the large leg muscles.
-(And of course the reptilian brain is often said to respond to and trigger ‘fight or flight’).
+For example, we often use the phrase ‘fight or flight’ to describe activation of the sympathetic nervous system (SNS), whereby the release of noradrenaline from nerve endings and directly into the bloodstream increases heart rate and breathing and directs blood to the large leg muscles.
+(And, of course the reptilian brain is often said to respond to and trigger ‘fight or flight’).

 Contrary to the romanticised version of events, Mother Nature did not evolve the SNS exclusively to save ancient cave-dwelling humans from sabre-tooth tigers.
 The SNS evolved to meet the body’s energy demands to all matter of threats and challenges and opportunities.